tyrasd/overpass-turbo/README.md

 ### install & run

-1. `npm install`
+1. `yarn install`
-2. `npm start` for a Development server listening at http://localhost:8080
+2. `yarn run start` for a Development server listening at http://localhost:5173
-3. `npm run build` for a minified build in `./build`
+3. `yarn run build` for a minified build in `./build`